 A campus was established on the U.S. 70 Bypass in 1960.
 By the fall of 1962, the IEC had eight faculty and 47 students.
 In August 1962, Dr. H. B. Monroe became the institution’s first President and served until 1966.
 He was succeeded by Dr. Clyde A. Erwin, Jr. in July 1966.
 Dr. Erwin served for 20 years.

 Goldsboro IEC changed its name to Wayne Technical Institute in 1964.
 Enrollment increased steadily and by fall of 1966, there were 550 students on campus and 1,500 extension students.

-Wayne Community College was accredited by the Southern Association of Colleges and Schools in 1970 and has been regularly reaffirmed by the agency’s Commission on Colleges, most recently in 2006.
+Wayne Community College was accredited by the Southern Association of Colleges and Schools in 1970 and has been regularly reaffirmed by the agency’s Commission on Colleges, most recently in 2016.

 The student population’s rapid growth overwhelmed the U.S. 70 Bypass facilities.
 In January 1974, the Board of Trustees commissioned a Master Plan for campus relocation to Wayne Memorial Drive.
 The first building on the new campus, constructed in 1978, housed auto-diesel technology, welding, watchmaking, drafting and electronics programs.